DWWA judge profile: Raimonds Tomsons - Decanter

-Raimonds Tomsons is a judge at the Decanter World Wine Awards 2017.
+Raimonds Tomsons is a judge at the 2019 Decanter World Wine Awards (DWWA).

 Raimonds Tomsons

-As well as being Wine Ambassador at Prike Lativia, Raimonds Tomsons is Head Sommelier at restaurant Vincents in Riga, Latvia.
-He has been part of numerous sommelier competitions and has consequently won a broad selection of awards includig Best Sommelier in Latvia in 2008, 2009 and 2015, and Best Sommelier of the Baltics in Vana Tallinn Grand Prix competition in 2007, 2008 and 2015.
+As well as being Wine Ambassador at Prike Lativia, Raimonds, Tomsons is Manager and Head Sommelier at Vincents restaurant in Riga, Latvia.

+He has been part of numerous sommelier competitions and has consequently won a broad selection of awards including Best Sommelier of Europe and Africa 2017 in Vienna and becoming A.S.I.
+3rd Best Sommelier of the World in 2019.

 Tomsons was previously President of the Latvian Sommelier Association and is now a Member of the Board since 2015.